ajalt/reprint/README.md

 ### Permissions

-Reprint requires the following permissions be declared in your `AndroidManifest.xml`
+Reprint requires the following permissions be declared in your `AndroidManifest.xml`.
+As long as you use the `aar` artifacts, these permissions will be included automatically.

 ```xml
 <!-- Marshmallow fingerprint permission-->